 Once light arrows are in possession, the mirror shield becomes obsolete, as all sun blocks or symbols can be destroyed or activated without needing a light source.
 After inverting the tower (refer to this page), a great part of the temple can be skipped using 1 of 2 different tricks, rendering Elegy useless as well.

-Following the right path at the entrance, make your way to a chamber with a floor switch and dex hand.
+Following the left path at the entrance, make your way to a chamber with a floor switch and dex hand.
 In the distance, an Eyegore can be found, usually only accessible through an extra key and hookshotting a chest that is supposed to be activated later.
 To get to this bridge from the chamber, a well-aligned bomb recoil flip is enough to cross the gap.
 It is important to kill it and have the Giant's Mask chest appear.

 If doing the recoil to Eyegore Bridge method of completing the temple, it becomes necessary to grab the boss key.
 To get there, hookshotting the key chest, recoiling down there, or a sidehop jumpslash by the dex hand is enough to make it.
 To get back, a precise hookshot can be used to latch on to the Giant's Mask chest with the boss key in hand.
 The best spot to do this is just outside the door leading to the blue bubble corridor, in the bottom-right corner (relative to facing the bridge).